-The Intercollegiate Department of Africana Studies offers a multidisciplinary curriculum that examines the experiences of African, African American and Caribbean people from the liberal arts perspective.
-Courses accommodate the needs of majors and non-majors, providing significant preparation for careers in education, social work, public policy, law, medicine, business, international relations and advanced research.
+The Intercollegiate Department of Africana Studies offers a multidisciplinary curriculum that examines the experiences of people of the African diaspora from a liberal arts perspective.
+Courses accommodate the needs of majors and nonmajors, providing significant preparation for careers in education, social work, public policy, law, medicine, business, international relations and advanced research.

 Student Learning Outcomes